sonic-net/SONiC/doc/Clock commands/clock_managment_hld.md

 	b. try to change time/date in case NTP is enabled -> and expect getting a failure.<br>
 	c.
 Change timezone in case NTP is enabled, and expect to succeed and change relevant time.<br>

+4. Rsyslog:<br>
+	a.
+In case of any set command (time/date/timezone) - verify rsyslog service should be restarted to reflect the time change.

+* Functional tests covering flows above will be part of sonic-mgmt tests suite.